 Mr Moriarty said Our Community expected to lean on existing partnerships in the banking, superannuation, insurance and legal sectors to produce resources and help.

 The organisation will also forge other partnerships to help with the mission.

-It has already joined the Community Council for Australia in supporting a seven-point plan calling for governments to extend their support and stimulus packages for a sector that turns over $146 billion in essential services, employs 1.3 million workers and hosts 3.5 million volunteers.
+It has already joined the Community Council for Australia in supporting a seven-point plan calling for governments to extend their support and stimulus packages to a sector that turns over $146 billion in essential services, employs 1.3 million workers and hosts 3.5 million volunteers.